B-Roux/notebook/Arch-VMwarePlayer-setup.md

 \[Last updated 2022-02-23 - review all footnotes]

+Before beginning, review and famaliarize yourself with the [default Arch installation instructions](https://wiki.archlinux.org/title/installation_guide).
+Please be aware that I am making this guide as a personal cheat-sheet, and that you follow it completely AT YOUR OWN RISK.
+I make no guarantees - this is meant solely as for convenience and should not be used without consulting the official documentation for any technology or service.

 # Part 1: Getting the Virtual Machine Running
 The first step in the process is making and configuring the actual virtual hardware for our machine.
 Par 1 will cover this process.